Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: Quark, Lepton, and Flavored-QCD axion

 Neutrino oscillation experiments currently aim to make precise measurements of the Dirac CP-violating phase $\delta_{CP}$ and atmospheric mixing angle $\theta_{23}$.
-For the parameter regions explored in our model, referring to the two-dimensional allowed regions at $3\sigma$ presented in Ref.\cite{Esteban:2020cvm}, we note that there are no favored regions with respect to $\theta_{23}$ and $\delta_{CP}$, as shown in the right panel of Fig.\ref{Fig3}.
-Ongoing experiments like DUNE\,\cite{DUNE:2018tke}, as well as proposed next-generation experiments such as Hyper-K\,\cite{Hyper-Kamiokande:2018ofw}, are poised to greatly reduce uncertainties in the values of $\theta_{23}$ and $\delta_{CP}$, providing appropriate data set for our proposed model.
-As shown in the left panel of Fig.\ref{Fig4}, the predicted $0\nu\beta\beta$-decay rate, plotted against $\delta_{CP}$, lies entirely below the experimental upper bound in Eq.(\ref{nubb}).
-Moreover, ongoing and future experiments on $0\nu\beta\beta$-decay like NEXT\,\cite{NEXT:2020amj}, SNO$+$\,\cite{SNO:2022trz}, KamLAND-Zen\,\cite{KamLAND-Zen:2022tow}, Theia\,\cite{Theia:2019non}, SuperNEMO\,\cite{Arnold:2004xq} may reach a sensitivity to test the NH of our model.
+For the parameter regions explored in our model, distinct favored regions emerge in the $\theta_{23}$-$\delta_{CP}$ plane, as shown in left (NO) and right (IO) panels of Fig.\ref{Fig5}.
+Ongoing experiments like DUNE\,\cite{DUNE:2018tke}, together with proposed next-generation experiments such as Hyper-K\,\cite{Hyper-Kamiokande:2018ofw}, are expected to significantly improve the precision of these measurements.
+Their results will therefore provide important tests of the parameter space and predictive structure of the present framework.
+As shown in the left (right) panel of Fig.\ref{Fig6} for the NO (IO) case, the effective $0\nu\beta\beta$-decay rate is plotted as a function of the leptonic Dirac CP phase $\delta_{CP}$.
+The predicted values lie entirely below the experimental upper bound given in Eq.(\ref{nubb}), indicated by the horizontal dotted line in the right panel.
+Moreover, ongoing and future experiments on $0\nu\beta\beta$-decay like NEXT\,\cite{NEXT:2020amj}, SNO$+$\,\cite{SNO:2022trz}, KamLAND-Zen\,\cite{KamLAND-Zen:2022tow}, Theia\,\cite{Theia:2019non}, SuperNEMO\,\cite{Arnold:2004xq} are expected to probe the NO and IO predictions of the present model.
 Cosmological and astrophysical measurements provide powerful constraints on the sum of neutrino masses.
 The upper bound on the sum of the three active neutrino masses can be summarized as $\sum m_{\nu}=m_{\nu_1}+m_{\nu_2}+m_{\nu_3}<0.120$ eV at $95\%$ CL for TT, TE, EE+lowE+lensing+BAO\,\cite{Planck:2018vyg}.
-The right panel of Fig.\ref{Fig4} illustrates that the sum of neutrino masses lies in the range of $0.0634$ to $0.0756$ eV when $0.0034 \lesssim m_{\rm lightest} = m_{\nu_1} \lesssim 0.0065$ eV.
+As shown in the left (NO) and right (IO) panels of Fig.\ref{Fig7}, which plot the effective $0\nu\beta\beta$-decay rate versus neutrino masses, the sum of neutrino masses lies in the range of $0.0574$ to $0.0596$ eV for NO, while for IO it lies in the range of $0.0974$ to $0.101$ eV.
+Both ranges are consistent with the current cosmological bound.